 faculty at RISD in the Departments of Industrial Design, Interior Architecture

-Division of Architecture and Design.
-He is currently the
+Division of Architecture + Design.
+He is currently head of the Furniture Design department.

 Academic Research/Areas of Interest